Key version state

 Scheduled for destruction (

-DESTROYED): This version is destroyed, and the key material is no longer stored in Cloud Key Management Service.
-Any ciphertext encrypted with this version is not recoverable.
-A version may not leave this state once entered.
+DESTROYED): This key version is destroyed, and the key material is no longer stored in Cloud KMS.
+If the key version was used for asymmetric or symmetric encryption, any ciphertext encrypted with this version is not recoverable.
+If the key version was used for digital signing, new signatures cannot be created.
+Additionally, for all asymmetric key versions, the public key is no longer available for download.
+A key version may not leave the destroyed state once entered.

 Changing states of a key version